disjunction/dispace/docs/gdd/gdd_prelude.md

  * control capture - you can control enemy's vehicle
  * nitro - speed boost for short time
  * slow-down - enemy vehicle and turret rotation slows down
- * reflector - received damage is reduced, sometime to zero
+ * reflector - received damage is reduced, sometimes even to zero
  * teleporter - teleport vehicle for short distances
  * trap - you can leave a trap behind you